ISHLT 46th Annual Meeting & Scientific Sessions

 PLEASE NOTE:

-• If your study has results and conclusions by the 15 October 2024 deadline, it is not considered late-breaking and should be submitted as a research abstract.
+• If your study has final results and conclusions available by the 14 October deadline, it is not considered late-breaking and should be submitted as a standard research abstract.

-• Most accepted late-breaking abstracts will be slotted for poster presentation.
-A small number of oral presentation slots will be reserved for the top scoring late-breaking abstracts.
+• Most accepted late-breaking abstracts will be presented as posters.
+A limited number of oral presentation slots will be reserved for the highest-scoring submissions.

-• All late-breaking abstract submissions accepted for presentation will undergo a final review of the study results and conclusions by the Executive Program Committee.
-Results will be due on Monday, 17 March 2025 and will be kept confidential until presentation.
+• All accepted late-breaking abstracts will be subject to a final review of the study results and conclusions by the Executive Program Committee.
+These results must be submitted by Monday, 16 March, 2026, and will remain confidential until time of presentation.

-• The final decisions on presentation format and session placement will not be made until results are reviewed.
+• Final decisions regarding presentation format and session placement will be made after the results are reviewed.

 Late-Breaking Abstract Size Limits